mdavezac/DFTShims.jl/README.md

 a preferred axis location in cases where it is not known from the input.
 In practice, this trait is useful only when creating a new array from another.

-Note that the energy (`ϵ`) is never spin-polarized.
-The function `SpinCategory` can be used on an array to guess the relevant trait, whether `SpinDegenerate`
+The function `SpinCategory` can be used on an array to guess the relevant trait, whether `SpinDegenerate` or some flavor of `ColinearSpin`.

 ## Array creation